 Was the deepest lock in Europe, possibly the world’s best known.
 Amazingly big to be inside, at the bottom, like a concrete cathedral with the roof off.
 Very smooth and very easy.
 Quite an experience for a small boat.

-PK201 le Cabaret- Where the river rejoins (west side) there is a commercial (sand and gravel) quay ‘at the point’ and a new TGV bowstring span rail bridge.
+Where the river rejoins on r/b there is a commercial (sand and gravel) quay at the tip and a new TGV bowstring span rail bridge.
 Opposite the quay, toward the flat bridge span, there is a small inlet that looks like a good anchoring spot (check depths, naturally).

 A pretty, wine-oriented, village.
 Quayside (high) with mooring rings, but also a relatively new pontoon – probably room for no more than 2 boats.

 PK 201.5 Marcoule nuclear power station, r/b

 PK 205.7 Entrance to Caderousse diversion canal, l/b

 PK 208.2 Caderousse lock (9.00m) VHF 19, pontoons u/s and d/s, bridge, power plant